kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 All permissions and access control are controlled by AWS.
 It's up to you, the user, if you want to allow anyone to see your project or limit access to certain IP addresses, users, or groups.

 You can control who can view your visualisation using [bucket and user policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-iam-policies.html) or [access control lists](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acls.html).
 See the official AWS documentation for more information.

+## Billing

+You pay for storing objects in your S3 buckets.
+This depends on your objects’ size, how long you stored the object during the month, and the storage class.

+See the official  [AWS documentation](https://aws.amazon.com/s3/pricing/?nc=sn&loc=4) for more information.